samuelfuchs/resident-unit-management/README.md

 - **Resident Listing**: View all residents with their details (e.g., name, email, phone, unit number, and family members).
 - **Create/Edit Residents**: Add or update resident details using a dynamic route.
 - **Family Members**: Residents can include details about family members.
-- **Emergency Contacts**: Add emergency contact details for each resident.

 ---